Virtual-Coffee/slack-event-reminders-template/README.md

 # Slack Event Reminders Template

+**This code is not meant to be used as-is**.

+This template is meant to create the general setup we use at Virtual Coffee for our event reminders in Slack.
+You'll still need to write some code in order to use this template in any meaningful way.

-How to use this template:
+## How to use this template:

 - Click the "Use this template" button above
 - Customize the [`getEvents`](./util/getEvents.js) function to get your events